This is an introduction and a list of midlife crisis signs to help identify midlife crisis for yourself or someone you love.

 - Doing things that get you into trouble when it surprises everyone as being out of character.

 - Someone unexpectedly exclaims: “You are going through a midlife crisis!”

 A midlife crisis is actually the attempt to restart life to better fit a person’s heart.
-Due to existing personal commitments, it often isn’t easy to self resolve the inner conflict a person’s feels.
+Due to existing personal commitments, it’s a hard path to self resolve the inner conflict a person’s feels.
 As a result many times a person in midlife crisis will act confused or lost while trying to sort out the contradictions they feel and now have in their life.
 Also many times a person is trying to improve their life while not really understanding why they are acting in the manner they are.
 This mixture of conscious to unconscious actions often makes a person in midlife crisis unpredictable.
 This is also leads to the most dangerous midlife crisis symptom of denial.
 To confront a person in the initial stages of midlife crisis will often invoke and reinforce strong statements of denial due to the disconnect of conscious vs unconscious actions.

 Most often a midlife crisis is defined well into the process of change.
 This is because it becomes most visible after the drastic shift’s in one’s nature.
 However, the process often has started long before the visible midlife crisis symptoms appear.
 It’s possible to aid a person to discover how to define life to fit better to what makes them content and happy.
 Care does need to be taken as often times a person in midlife crisis will feel trapped and in a corner without options.